Monday, April 28, 2014

 Johanna: Hi Monika, I feel very happy about this interview.

 Johanna: It was pure instinct and ambition.
-When I saw "Transgender" for the first time two years ago, I have felt envy and a strong need to participate in that TV show as well.
+When I saw Transgender for the first time two years ago, I felt envy and a strong need to participate in that TV show as well.
 There was no certain reason, I just wanted to be part of that.
 I considered it as my next goal.
+Looking back, it turned out to be one of the best decisions of my life.

 Interview with Julie Nemecek